zellular-xyz/pyfrost/README.md

 The network package includes the implementation of the following components:

 #### Node
-A Libp2p client that facilitates the three rounds of the Distributed Key Generation (DKG) process, as well as nonce creation and signing methods.
+A HTTP server that facilitates the three rounds of the Distributed Key Generation (DKG) process, as well as nonce creation and signing methods.

 #### Distributed Key Generator
 A Libp2p client responsible for initiating the DKG process through the node.

 #### Signature Aggregator
-A Libp2p client that collects nonces, requests signatures from nodes, and then aggregates and verifies them.
+A HTTP client that collects nonces, requests signatures from nodes, and then aggregates and verifies them.

 To effectively utilize PyFrost in your Threshold Signature Scheme (TSS) network, the following interface classes, used by the above clients, should be implemented:
 - **Data Manager**: Functions for storing and retrieving private nonces and keys.